ALBA hosts a number of international students every Academic year.

 Moreover, we offer a number of scholarships to international candidates who have demonstrated a strong academic performance and/or an excellent professional track record.
 Some of them, run with collaboration with distinguished organizations and are addressed to candidates from specific geographical regions, or for specific MSc programs:

-Ask for more information on scholarship opportunities: Mrs. Zoe Kourounakou, Director of International Development at [email protected]
+Ask for more information on scholarship opportunities: Mrs. Zoe Kourounakou, Director of International Relations at [email protected]

 Except for the exchange program opportunities at ALBA provided to partner Universities, international graduate students from all over the world have the opportunity to complete 2 – 8 courses during 4 months (2 ALBA periods) and transfer the credits to their home institution.
 Study Abroad program is offered to graduate students of relevant MSc and MBA Programs from other International Universities who would like to spend 4 months abroad collecting ECTS.
 Study Abroad students may choose courses from different programs.